ezynda3/ezynda3.github.io/_posts/2014-11-03-create-a-simple-php-command-line-tool.md

 $ ./marvel search:character --titles Thor
 ```

-The output looks somthing like this.
+The output looks something like this.

 ![Output](/images/marvel-search-output.png)